 Rachel Crawford,’19, has made the most out of her experience at Meredith College, where she is pursuing an English degree with 9-12 licensure and minors in religious and ethical studies and Spanish.
 A Presidential Scholar and a member of both the Honors and Teaching Fellows programs, she has been conducting undergraduate research and will graduate in 2019.

 Rachel, who is from Pittsboro, has also taken advantage of her time at Meredith by participating in campus clubs and organizations.
-This past year, she was a student adviser for a group of incoming freshman and the news section editor for the Meredith Herald, the College’s student newspaper.
+This past year, she was a student advisor for a group of incoming freshman and the news section editor for the Meredith Herald, the College’s student newspaper.
 She is also the president of a new campus organization called POETS (People Opening Eyes Through Speech), which will create a space for Meredith students to share creative works and collaborate with faculty and local artists.

 “I love the term “sisterhood” to describe what we have at Meredith because we are such a tight-knit community and we have a certain bond with one another that I don’t think we would have if we were co-ed.
 I also love that we are able to support one another whenever we succeed, without feeling like we have to constantly compete with our sisters.”